 Learning how to attach gear to the outside of your pack, like many backpacking skills, is best learned by observing what other people do and adapting it to your needs.
-That said, it helps to think about the kinds of external attachment capabilities that are possible on different backpacks and figuring out which ones you’ll need before or after you buy a new backpack.
+That said, it helps to think about the kinds of external attachment capabilities that are possible on different backpacks and figure out which ones you’ll need before or after you buy a new backpack.

 To help you with this process, I’ve compiled the following collection of examples that illustrate the most common techniques for attaching gear to backpacks and the different external attachment systems.

 Side Compression Straps

 While side compression straps are not universally available on all overnight backpacks, most backpacking and climbing packs designed for weekend or expedition trips have them.
-While they can be used to compress the volume of a backpack to bring the load closer to your core muscles, most people use them to attach bulky gear like sleeping pads, snowshoes, or cylindrical tent bags to the outside of their packs.
+They can be used to compress the volume of a backpack to bring the load closer to your core muscles, though most people use them to attach bulky gear like sleeping pads, snowshoes, or cylindrical tent bags to the outside of their packs.

 When attaching gear under compression straps, it’s best to balance the load so that you carry an equivalent weight on the left and right sides.
 You’ll want a least two straps, although some larger packs have three, that can be tightened using a friction cinch.

 Some backpacks come with reversible side compression straps than can used to attach gear to the back of your pack.
 This requires that the rear-facing ends of the compression straps have clips, instead of being sewn onto the pack, and that there’s a male clip and a female clip on opposite sides so they can mate together.
 The other nice thing about this kind of compression system is that you can use it without losing the ability to fill side pockets with water bottles.